US BANK: CRISIS DESIGN

 Each version was adapted for both web and mobile, with platform-specific interaction needs and A11Y requirements.

-• Customized the review transaction time frame to mirror the date the incident occurred to reduce irrelevant transactions
+• Customized the review transaction timeframe to mirror the date the incident occurred, reducing irrelevant transactions

 • Implemented the Back button to allow customers to adjust and edit information through the 7-step process